 Just me then?

-Just look at all these variety of tomatoes.
-There is the yellow tomato, green tomato, steak tomato, plum tomato, Campari tomato and the tomatillo.
-Not pictured is the yellow grape tomato.
+There is the yellow tomato, green tomato, steak tomato, plum tomato, Campari tomato, yellow tomato and the tomatillo.
 I wasn’t planning on using the yellow grape tomato and then changed my mind at the last minute

 Your eyes are not deceiving you.
 That is actually a can of tomato sauce.
 Fresh tomatoes are great in taste for this recipe.
 However, the canned tomato sauce actually provides a little depth and texture to this recipe.
 You only need half a can for this recipe, but, it will do the trick.